twelch/twelch.github.io/_posts/2015-03-17-weather-station.md

 # App Design

-I then took some time to study the the aggregation features that the Thingspeak API provided and tested out the C3.js charting library.
-I then put together a preliminary UI design with responsive mobile and dashboard views.
+I was just about ready to design the UI, but first I took some time to study the the aggregation features of the Thingspeak API as well as test out the C3.js charting library.
+Confident of what these tools could do I found a deep space themed [palette](https://www.tumblr.com/search/space%20palette) and sketched out a UI design.

 <figure class="half">
   <a href="/images/posts/weatherstation/ui.gif"><img src="/images/posts/weatherstation/ui.gif"></a>